 Heidi’s varied experience in the healing field and broad knowledge base in the field of integrative health education allows her to approach her students’ needs from a variety of perspectives.
 Her gift at synthesizing large amounts of information into digestible, healthy “bites” allows others to benefit from her breadth of knowledge.

-The pursuit of wholeness and healing for Heidi has meant exploring a wide range of healing modalities, including but not limited to: shiatsu, homeopathy, Chinese food therapy, healing through ritual, medical and evolutionary astrology, and nutritional anthropology (the use of food as medicine through many cultures of the world).
+The pursuit of wholeness and healing for Heidi has meant studying a wide range of healing modalities, including but not limited to: shiatsu, homeopathy, Chinese food therapy, healing through ritual, evolutionary astrology, flower and gem essences, and nutritional anthropology (the use of food as medicine through many cultures of the world).

-When she is not at the studio, Heidi seeks inspiration by spending time in nature, making beautiful or delicious things, and spending time with her two beloved children.
+When she is not at the studio, Heidi can be found spending time in nature, creating art in and out of the kitchen, and spending time with her two beloved children.

 Liz Giles grew up on the coast of Maine before pursuing theater and film in Boston and New York City.
 She received her undergraduate degree in theatre from NYU in 2000.